There are hundreds of locations to spend time with someone special along our canals and rivers.

 We have so many beautiful areas where you can sit back, relax, and watch the world float by, with quacking ducks, chugging boats, and amazing animals.

-Hanging out in the city or countryside
+Enjoy time out in the city or countryside

 Wherever you live, even right in the middle of a town or city, there is always somewhere to enjoy a moment by water.
 The towpath is a world away from regular life, hidden just out of sight as it winds its way through the neighbourhoods where we live and work.